amd/ryzen-ai-documentation/docs/vitis_ai_quant.rst

 Quantization with Vitis-AI
 ##########################

-Vitis-AI supports Post Training Quantization directly on the pre-trained model saved in ONNX format.
+Vitis AI supports Post-Training Quantization (PTQ) directly on the pre-trained model saved in ONNX format.

 You can also perform model quantization using the Vitis AI PyTorch or TensorFlow quantization flow.
-Depending on your network format (PyTorch, TensorFlow 2, or Tensorflow), you can install the Vitis AI Docker container in a Linux environment to quantize your model and save it in the ONNX format.
+Depending on your network format (PyTorch, TensorFlow 2, or Tensorflow), you can install the Vitis AI Docker container in a Linux environment to quantize your model and save it in the ONNX format:

 .. toctree::